What Are My Addiction Treatment Options?

 CBT is a form of therapy based on the idea that our thought processes, past experiences and the way we speak to ourselves all contribute to our behaviours and the way we see the world.
 A trained therapist will work with the patient to challenge their pre-existing ideas and help them become more aware of their thoughts and reactions.

-This method is effective when treating substance use disorder and other addictions as it provides the skills required to make positive behavioural changes and empower patients to live a life free from addiction.
+Cognitive behavioural therapy sessions are effective when treating substance use disorder and other addictions as it provides the skills required to make positive behavioural changes and empower patients to live a life free from addiction.

 2. Dialectical behavioural therapy